Family Dental Services

 Regular dental examinations will help identify if a child requires future orthodontic treatment.
 Sometimes this is about interceptive care that reduces bite related problems later in life.
 Other times, it is about tooth alignment, or aesthetics, and a need for braces.

-So, just like adult teeth, neglecting small dental problems may result is poor good dental or oral health over time.
+Just like adult teeth, neglecting small dental problems can result in poor dental or oral health over time.
 If your child is complaining of a sore tooth, or pain when chewing it is important to seek the attention of a Dental professional.